dmd-program/dmd-400-sp17/capstone-project-exhibition.md

 #### Audio

-Convert audio files to mp3 so they may be playable from a web browser.
+Convert audio files to `.mp3` so they may be playable from a web browser.

 **Example audio files:** `[last-name][first-name]-audio.mp3`

 ## Submission details

-1. Submit the final project media to Canvas by the indicated date.
-Download the templates ZIP.
+1. Submit the final project media to Canvas by the indicated date in a `.zip` file.
 2. Submit the exhibition information form below by the indicated date on Canvas.
 If the form is not visible, please contact your instructor.

 <script src="https://static.airtable.com/js/embed/embed_snippet_v1.js"></script><iframe class="airtable-embed airtable-dynamic-height" src="https://airtable.com/embed/shrK9itvDXkCShJg4?backgroundColor=orange" frameborder="0" onmousewheel="" width="100%" height="2643" style="background: transparent; border: 1px solid #ccc;"></iframe>